hariharan-devarajan/dftracer/docs/api.rst

    DFTRACER_LOG_FILE                STRING  PATH To log file.
 In this case process id and app name is appended to file.
    DFTRACER_DATA_DIR                STRING  Colon separated paths that will be traced for I/O accesses by profiler.
                                             For tracing all directories use the string "all" (not recommended).
+                                            Note: DFTRACER_DATA_DIR acts as a prefix.
+If both ``/local/scratch`` and ``/local/scratch/data`` are in the list, the order matters— the last one will override the first.
+As a result, the first path won’t be traced.
+                                            To avoid this, only use ``/local/scratch``.
    DFTRACER_INC_METADATA            INT     Include or exclude metadata (default 0) DFTRACER_SET_CORE_AFFINITY       INT     Include or exclude core affinity (default 0).
                                             ``DFTRACER_INC_METADATA`` needs to be enabled.